Simon Corble: Midsommer Actors' Company

+Corble was the founder and artistic director of the Midsommer Actors' Company (1990–1999) which created open-air site-specific theatre with an emphasis on the actor's performance and the influence of working in a natural environment has had on this.

+Productions were both site-specific and promenade, (for which Corble also used the term 'Walkabout') with the audience moving some distance across a given landscape.
+For the company's first production, The Tempest, the actors and audience were stranded by the tide on Hilbre Island in the Dee estuary for six hours at a stretch.

-Corble was the founder and artistic director of the Midsommer Actors' Company (1990–1999) which created open air site-specific theatre with the emphasis on the actor's performance.
-It moved indoors in 1997 to stage The 39 Steps, a play Corble co-wrote with Nobby Dimon which, proved to have a long life in theatres all over the world, with runs in London's West End and in Broadway.
+The company moved indoors in 1997 to stage The 39 Steps, a play Corble co-wrote with Nobby Dimon which, proved to have a long life in theatres all over the world, with runs in London's West End and in Broadway.
 The adaptation, written for a cast of four actors and funded by a £1,000 Yorkshire Arts Grant, premiered in 1995 before an audience of 90 people at the Georgian Theatre Royal in Richmond, North Yorkshire, before embarking on a tour of village halls across the north of England.